-So that is the kind of place Handel's music and Handel's Messiah come from.
+So that is the kind of place Handel's music comes from, including Handel's Messiah.
 It is probably one of the best named pieces of Christmas music we have.
 It is certainly difficult to take Christ out of this part of Christmas.
 You can get Christ out of the Christmas tree and out of the caroling time and out of gift-giving, but you try to take him out of this Christmas song, and you have nothing left, not even the song's name.

-Messiah is the Hebrew form of the title Christ.
+Messiah is the Hebrew form of the Greek title Christ.
 These words mean Anointed One, and they refer to the Old Testament Christmas promises of a coming Prophet, Priest, and King who would redeem humanity and its world from every effect of man's disastrous fall.
 The first Christmas promise is Gen. 3:15, when the Lord told the serpent: "I will put enmity between thee and the woman, and between thy seed and her seed.
 He shall bruise thy head, and thou shalt bruise His heal."
 The birth of the Babe on Christmas day was the beginning of the fulfillment of that promise.

 Messiah's "Hallelujah Chorus," of course, is focused on the Christmas promise of Isa.
 9:6, which tells us the importance of a number of other names of this Promised One.
 That verse is our text this morning, and I have titled our message simply, "The Christmas Child's Name."
-I want us to take some time thinking about these glorious names in our text this morning.